 - Creating a new live stream

-- Starting or stopping streaming
+- Starting or stopping a stream

-- Changing stream name and description
+- Changing the stream name and description

-- Changing settings for privacy and monetization (if available)
+- Changing settings for privacy and monetization

 - Renaming and manipulating recorded live streams

 To conclude: a live video streaming API allows you to control your live stream.

 8 Questions to Ask When Choosing A Video Streaming API

 Projects and priorities change, but choosing a live video streaming API is typically a long-term decision.